calsora/Dynasnap-Public/index.md

 # Dynasnap

-**The simplest way to capture bugs in Dynamics 365 and to log them in Azure DevOps.**
+**The simplest way to capture bugs in Dynamics 365 and log them to Azure DevOps.**

 Simplify your bug tracking workflow capture context directly from Dynamics and push it into Azure DevOps without switching tabs.